kyma-project/cli/docs/user/gen-docs/kyma_alpha_kubeconfig_generate.md

-      --certificate-authority-data string   Base64 encoded certificate authority data --cluster-wide                        Determines if the binding to the ClusterRole is cluster-wide --clusterrole string                  Name of the ClusterRole to bind the Service Account to (optional) --id-token-request-url string         URL to request the ID token, defaults to ACTIONS_ID_TOKEN_REQUEST_URL env variable
+      --certificate-authority-data string   Base64 encoded certificate authority data --cluster-wide                        Determines if the binding to the ClusterRole is cluster-wide --clusterrole string                  Name of the ClusterRole to bind the Service Account to (optional) --id-token-auto-refresh               Generates a kubeconfig with exec-based ID token auto-refresh using GitHub OIDC endpoint
+      --id-token-request-url string         URL to request the ID token, defaults to ACTIONS_ID_TOKEN_REQUEST_URL env variable
   -n, --namespace string                    Namespace in which the subject Service Account is to be found or is created (default "default")
       --oidc-name string                    Name of the OIDC custom resource from which the kubeconfig is generated